Golden Gate (Jerusalem): Modern history

 Access to the Golden Gate from within the Temple Mount was sealed off by Israeli authorities in 2003 because the group managing the area had ties to Hamas.
-The gate was kept closed in order to stop illegal construction work there by the Islamic Waqf.
+The gate was kept closed in order to stop construction work there by the Islamic Waqf.
 Israeli officials believe the work led to the destruction of antiquities from periods of Jewish presence in the area.

-In February 2019, the interior of the gate was reopened for Muslim worshipers from the Temple Mount.
+In February 2019, the interior of the gate was reopened for Muslim worshippers from the Temple Mount.
 However, the gate itself still remains sealed.

 Description

-The Golden Gate represents a rectangular stonework structure with two decorated facades.
-Unlike other gates in al-Aqsa enclave, the eastern façade was not built as part of the wall of the enclave, but was shifted 2.00 meters out off the wall.
+The Golden Gate is a rectangular stonework structure with two decorated facades.
+Unlike other gates in al-Aqsa enclave, the eastern façade was not built level with the wall of the enclave, but projects two meters out from the wall.

-The Golden Gate is a double gate.
+The Golden Gate has two passages.
 The two bays are reflected in its plan and main elevations; two doorways are followed by a double passage covered by three pairs of domes.
 On the ground floor level a vaulted hall is divided by four columns into two aisles, which lead to the Door of Mercy, Bab al-Rahma, and the Door of Repentance, Bab al-Taubah; an upper floor room has the two roof domes as its ceiling.

-Originally, the eastern facade of the Golden Gate has two large doorways, separated by a column.
+Originally, the eastern facade of the Golden Gate had two large doorways, separated by a column.
 Each doorway measures 3.90 metres in width, supporting a semicircular arch with a decorated frieze.
 The doorways in the eastern facade were blocked up in the Ottoman period.
 It is noticed that some features in the decoration of the Golden Gate bear a close resemblance to the decoration in other non-Muslim buildings that existed in the Levant.

 The openings of the Golden Gate lead to a rectangular domed vestibule, measuring 20.37 m in length and 10.50 m in width (interior wall measurements).
 At that time, the hall consisted of six shallow domes, which have elliptical shape, two of which were changed later.
 These domes are separated by arches of an elliptical shape springing from two pilasters at the entrances and two central columns.
 Each dome in the Golden Gate is constructed over a square plan, so special stones are required to form the successive stone circles that form the dome.
 Architecturally, the spatial treatment of the gate is somewhat interesting; shifting the facade 2 metres out of the wall indicates a clear definition of its location.
 The most important question concerning this gate is the matter of motive.